 - Crafternoon fun: Buy some paints and allow your kids to explore their creative side.
 Paint a vase, a cushion cover or just each other’s faces!

-- Play centers and bowling alleys: This is a good one for rainy afternoons when you wish to get out of the house but still be indoors.
+- Play centres and bowling alleys: This is a good one for rainy afternoons when you wish to get out of the house but still be indoors.
 Nothing like a rainy day to get a little competitive with some bowling games.
+Be sure to check online if pre-bookings or masks are required.

 What are some other activities that you enjoy doing with your kids over the holidays?